-Animals communicate with each other in many ways, chemically most of the time, but in particular through modulated sounds.

-The messages are usually short and convey basic features: love, hate, fear, possession and dominance.
-Their structure and function make them formally similar to the molecular quasispecies competing in the primeval soup, and one has just to sit and listen in a tropical forest to get the revelation of the analogy.
+Animals communicate with each other in many ways, chemically most of the time, but through modulated sounds, in particular.
+The messages are usually short and convey basic features: love, hate, fear, possession, and dominance.
+Their structure and function make them formally similar to the molecular quasi-species competing in the primeval soup, and one has simply to sit in a tropical forest and listen, to become aware of this analogy.

-What happened really with man is that single messages-let's call them words or short sentences-were organized in a hyper-cycle so that they could interact and collaborate instead of compete.
+What actually happened with man is that single messages-let's call them words or short sentences-were organized in a hypercycle so that they could interact and collaborate instead of compete.
 The action of the verb is lost without a subject and an object, and a subject is dead without the verb and the purpose of the object.
 Syntax channels the feedbacks and keeps the structure operational.
-A new hierarchy is introduced, and the barking of the wolf in a mere few million years becomes the oratory of Cicero in the forum, in the same sense as the loose quasispecies of molecules dissolved in the primeval soup became the protoprocaryotic cell.
+A new hierarchy is introduced, and the barking of the wolf in a mere few million years becomes the oratory of Cicero in the forum, in the same sense as the loose quasi-species of molecules dissolved in the primeval soup became the protoprocaryotic cell.